 Massage Therapy Calgary SW

-Active release therapy is a massage technique that focuses on an individuals soft tissue system and how it impacts their movement.
-It's terrific at treating over use injuries such as headaches, back pain, carpal tunnel syndrome, shin splits, sciatica, plantar fasciitis, knee pain, tennis elbow and shoulder pain.
+Active release therapy is a massage technique that focuses on the soft tissue system and how it impacts movement.
+It's terrific at treating over-use injuries such as headaches, back pain, carpal tunnel syndrome, shin splits, sciatica, plantar fasciitis, knee pain, tennis elbow and shoulder pain.

 Fascia is a thin, tough, elastic type of connective tissue that wraps most structures within the human body, including muscle.
 Myofascial release treats skeletal muscle immobility and pain by relaxing contracted muscles, improving blood and lymphatic circulation, and stimulating the stretch reflex in muscles.
 It is usually a precursor to deep tissue massage that includes superficial techniques to release the tissue and prepare the muscle for relaxation.

-Swedish massage is your basic massage techniques used during most treatments.
+Swedish massage comprise the basic massage techniques used during most treatments.
 Techniques vary from light to vigorous and include the five basic strokes: effleurage (sliding or gliding), petrissage (kneading), tapotement (rhythmic tapping), friction (cross fiber or with the fibers) and vibration/shaking.
 Swedish massage is helpful in reducing pain and joint stiffness, improving mobility and providing relaxation.